Valery Gerasimov: Staff appointment up to Crimea (2012–2020)

-Prelude to 2022 invasion of Ukraine to present (2021–present)
+2022 invasion of Ukraine

-On 9 December 2021, Gerasimov issued a warning to the Ukrainian government against attempting to settle the War in Donbas using force.
+On 9 December 2021, Gerasimov issued a warning to the Ukrainian government against attempting to settle the war in Donbas using force.
 Gerasimov said that "information about Russia's alleged impending invasion of Ukraine is a lie."
 According to Gerasimov, "Kyiv is not fulfilling the Minsk Agreements.
-The Ukrainian armed forces are touting that they have started to employ US-supplied Javelin anti-tank missile systems in Donbass and are also using Turkish reconnaissance/strike drones.
+The Ukrainian armed forces are touting that they have started to employ US-supplied Javelin anti-tank missile systems in Donbas and are also using Turkish reconnaissance/strike drones.
 As a result, the already tense situation in the east of that country is further deteriorating."

-In 2021 Gerasimov explained his doctrine to the Financial Times.
+In 2021, Gerasimov explained his doctrine to the Financial Times.
 On 23 December 2021, he discussed regional security issues with his British counterpart Admiral Sir Tony Radakin, Chief of the Defence Staff.

+On 11 February 2022, Gerasimov met with Tony Radakin and denied that Russia was planning to invade Ukraine.

 Gerasimov was involved in the planning of the 2022 Russian invasion of Ukraine.
 The sources say the decision to invade Ukraine was made by Vladimir Putin and a small group of war hawks around him, including Gerasimov, Russia's Defence Minister Sergei Shoigu and Putin's national security adviser Nikolai Patrushev.
 During the invasion, The Moscow Times considered Gerasimov to have disappeared from public view since around 12 March 2022, when he talked with the Chief of the Turkish General Staff, and 4 March, when he talked with French Chief of the Defence Staff Thierry Burkhard.
 Other senior siloviki (key Russian security officials), including Sergei Shoigu, Igor Kostyukov and Alexander Bortnikov, disappeared around the same time.

+According to British author and policy analyst Anatol Lieven, "Not only did Shoigu and Gerasimov plan and conduct the invasion of Ukraine with monstrous incompetence, recklessness and indifference to civilian deaths and suffering, but since they have both held their present positions since 2012, they bear direct personal responsibility for the logistical chaos, lack of coordination, and generally lamentable condition of the Russian armed forces."

 On 27 April 2022, Ukrainian publication Defense Express claimed that Gerasimov arrived in Izium to personally command the Russian offensive in the region.
 According to the Ukrainian Independent Information Agency, Gerasimov was wounded on 1 May 2022 near Izium.
 Two US officials confirmed Gerasimov had been in the region but a Ukrainian official denied Ukraine was specifically targeting Gerasimov and said that when the command post was attacked, Gerasimov had already set off to return to Russia.
 The US reportedly prevented Ukraine from killing Gerasimov.

 Gerasimov discussed security issues with American counterpart General Mark Milley in a phone call on 19 May.

+In September 2022, Gerasimov, Sergei Shoigu and Vladimir Putin attended the Vostok 2022 military exercises in the Russian Far East.
+Beyond Russian troops, the exercises also included military forces from China, India, Mongolia, Algeria and several post-Soviet states, among others.